gbv/beaconspec/beacon.md

 annotation.
 The default value is `rdf:value` having no specific meaning [](#RDF).

-# Beacon files
+# BEACON files

-## Beacon text format
+## BEACON text format

-A Beacon text file is an UTF-8 encoded Unicode file [](#RFC3629), split into lines by line breaks.
+A BEACON text file is an UTF-8 encoded Unicode file [](#RFC3629), split into lines by line breaks.
 The file consists of a set of lines with meta fields, followed by a set of lines with link tokens.
-A Beacon text file MAY begin with an Unicode Byte Order Mark and it SHOULD end with a line break:
+A BEACON text file MAY begin with an Unicode Byte Order Mark and it SHOULD end with a line break:

      BEACONTEXT  =  [ BOM ] [ START ] *METALINE *EMPTY [ LINKS ]